LightBurnSoftware/Documentation/VariableTextFormats.md

-#### Serial number text format for LightBurn
+#### Serial number text format

-When using the Serial mode for text in LightBurn, the system will automatically substitute certain special combinations of characters with the current serial number value, and other characters control how it is formatted.
+When using the Serial mode for text, the system will automatically substitute certain special combinations of characters with the current serial number value, and other characters control how it is formatted.

 These expressions may be used for serial numbers: